First Dam Across The St. Joseph River / Power Race

 Location.
 41° 39.752′ N, 86° 10.676′ W. Marker is in Mishawaka, Indiana, in St. Joseph County.
 Marker is on N. Race Street 0.1 miles north of E. First Street when traveling north.
 Marker is located along Mishawaka River Walk.
 Touch for map.
 Marker is in this post office area: Mishawaka IN 46544, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Mishawaka Fish Ladder (about 500 feet away, measured in a direct line); Perkins Windmill

 More about this marker.
 Park along N. Race Street at the rear of the Mishawaka Police Department and take the Mishawaka River Walk to the marker.
 The marker is visible when looking north from N. Race Street (dead end street).

 Also see . . .
 Mishawaka Riverwalk.
 (Submitted on April 22, 2012, by Dave Zollinger of Goshen, Indiana.)

 Categories. • Industry & Commerce • Waterways & Vessels •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on April 22, 2012, by Dave Zollinger of Goshen, Indiana.
-This page has been viewed 441 times since then.
+This page has been viewed 473 times since then and 2 times this year.
 Photos: 1, 2, 3, 4. submitted on April 22, 2012, by Dave Zollinger of Goshen, Indiana. • Bill Pfingsten was the editor who published this page.